 Gatekeeper’s Museum is a reconstructed cabin previously destroyed by fire. it houses a collection of Native American basketry and other regional artifacts.
 Or you can explore Tahoe’s maritime history at the Tahoe Maritime Center’s Museum & Gardens.

-Where to stay: The Landing Resort & Spa, Resort at Squaw Creek, Basecamp Tahoe City, Ritz Carlton
+- Where to stay: Sunnyside Resort & Spa, Inn at Boatworks

 13. Coachella Valley